Schedule Examples

 Create a Primary On-Call Schedule

-1. Go to People Schedules and click New Schedule.
+1. Navigate to People Schedules and click New Schedule.

 2. Enter a Schedule name, and optionally enter a description and adjust the Time zone.